 Dr. Joshua Moon Johnson is an educator, speaker, trainer, and consultant on topics ranging from diversity and social justice to higher education and professional development.
 Much of Dr. Joshua Moon Johnson’s work stems from his personal identity as a Christian, queer, multiracial Asian-American/Euro-American, man who grew up in Mississippi.
 His understanding of identity has led to a career training, consulting, writing and presenting at colleges and organizations around the country.
-He is currently the Dean of Student Affairs at the American University of Malta (in southern Europe).
+He is currently the Dean of Student Services, Equity Programs and Pathways at American River College (community college in Sacramento).
 He previously served as the Assistant Dean/Director of the Multicultural Student Center at the University of Wisconsin- Madison.
 Joshua is a leader in higher education administration, social justice education, and regularly writes, speaks, and consults on issues related to diversity in higher education.
 Prior to UW-Madison Joshua served as the Director of the Resource Center for Sexual & Gender Diversity/Lesbian, Gay, Bisexual, and Transgender Services and the Non-traditional Student Resource Center at the University of California, Santa Barbara.
 Joshua began to pay attention to identity as he was being home-schooled by his Pentecostal minister parents, and he began to realize there were conflicts with his religious, spiritual, sexual, and gender identity; moreover, this long-lasting struggle affected all aspects of his life.
 Joshua’s understanding of identity and conflict has led him to a career educating on topics of social justice and has led to becoming a best-selling author with his first book, Beyond Surviving: From Religious Oppression to Queer Activism.

 Joshua has numerous publications on topics such as multiracial student support, queer Asian Pacific Islanders, as well as marginalized leaders in higher education.
 He has published two books; his first book, Beyond Surviving was a #1 Best-seller on Amazon.com for Gay & Lesbian Activism.
 Joshua’s second book is a co-edited volume about LGBTQ leaders in higher education, Authentic Leadership.
-Joshua’s newest book is Queer People of Color in Higher Education; it comes out fall of 2017.
-Joshua served as the National Association of Student Personnel Administrators (NASPA) chair for the MultiRacial Knowledge Community and served as the Asian Pacific Islander Knowledge Community Representative for Southern California.
-Joshua previously also on the Board of Directors of Just Communities: Social Justice in the Central Coast.
+Joshua’s newest book is Queer People of Color in Higher Education.

-Joshua was an instructor of Popular Culture and Identity and Communications at Brooks Institute of Art in Santa Barbara, California.
+Joshua is also a faculty member with Concordia University-Portland’s Ed.D. program, and was an instructor at UW-Madison, Semester at Sea, and Brooks Institute of Art.
 He previously hosted a weekly public affairs radio talk show on 91.9 FM, KCSB Santa Barbara called Check Ya’Self, which critically examined media and popular culture through a social justice lens.

 Joshua received a doctorate in higher education and a certificate in LGBT studies from Northern Illinois University, and a master’s degree in social sciences, student affairs, and diversity from Binghamton University, State University of New York.
 Joshua also has a master’s degree in marketing from The University of Alabama as well as a bachelor’s in business from the University of South Alabama.